mukmitt1/Book-Notes/Atomic Habits/Notes.markdown

  * Voting is behavior that is impossible under a certain set of beliefs
  * Similar pattern exist whether we are discussing individuals, organizations or societies
  * There are set of beliefs and assumptions that shape the system, an identity behind the habits
+ * Behavior that is incongruent with the self will not last
+   * You may want more money but if your identity is someone who consumes rather creates, then you'll continue to be pulled toward spending rather than earning.
+   * You may want better health, but if you continue to priorties comfort over accomplishment, you will be drawn to relaxing rather than training.
+ * It is hard to change your habit, if you never change your underlying belief that led to past behavior.
+You have new goal and a new plan, but you haven't changed who you are.
+ * Story of Brian Clark- He chewed fingernails.
+It started as a nervous habit when i was young.
+One day through mindful willpower alone, i managed to do it.
+Clark did something new.
+He asked his wife to scheduled manicure.
+His thought was, if I started paying to maintain my nails, i will not chew them.
+It worked but not because of monetary reason.
+Manicure made his finger look too nice for the first time.
+He never chewed his nails after that.
+Ultimate reason of intrinsic motivation was habit become part of identity
+ *